turingschool/mod-0-curriculum/session3/index.md

     <li>Before you check the status, predict what it will say.
 Then, check the current status.</li>
     <li>Print out the git log in both formats (full and oneline).</li>
   </ol>
+  <p><strong>Done?</strong> Start thinking about which parts of this process are now more clear, and which parts you'll need to practice more.
+Be ready to share when we come back together.</p>
 </div>

 ## Close Out

 Understanding git and the workflow can be tricky at first; however, this pattern is one that you will come to memorize over time.
 As you are memorizing the steps, be sure that you know **what** each step does.

+Today (and during Mod 0), we'll just be moving forward in time using git.
+We won't learn how to go back in time, but it's important to understand and master making small commits before adding in new git functionality.

 We do not expect you to have these steps and reasons memorized right now.
 You can always reference back to this tutorial (or other tutorials that you find online).
 The more you practice, the easier it will become.